Professor Robert Winston is an expert in fertility and genetics still engaged in health research.

 He is chair of the Royal College of Music, Chancellor at Sheffield Hallam University and a lover of fine wine, pre-war cars and Arsenal FC.

-A charming and erudite speaker, Lord Winston is available to deliver keynote speeches on topics surrounding science, academia, medicine and the human body.
+A charming and erudite speaker, Lord Winston is available to deliver keynote speeches on topics surrounding science, health, academia, medicine and the human body.

 As an after dinner speaker, Lord Winston delivers anecdotal presentations around his career and views.